USF AHEC Centers

 How can I record my involvement in USF Health Service Corps events and projects?

-(A) Start your own personal log.
 You can download the Service log form and save it to your own computer.
-You can record your hours and provide a detailed description of the service project on this form.
-This log is also helpful for you to use to document all of your hours throughout the year, if you wish to also use the co-curricular transcript system.
+You can record your hours and provide a detailed description of each service project on this form.
+This log enables you to document all of your service hours throughout the year .

 What are the Service Corps' specific policies and procedures ?

-This document: USF Health Service Corps Health Fair Policies and Procedures and Advisory Committee provides details on both: (a) policies and procedures related to health fairs and screening events and (b) the student advisory committee.
+This document: USF Health Service Corps Health Fair Policies and Procedures and Advisory Committee provides details on both: (a) policies and procedures related to health fairs and screening events and (b) the Service Corps Student Advisory Committee.

 How can I find out more information?

-Please feel free to contact Ellen Kent, MPH, CPH, Coordinator for the USF Health Service Corps, at email@example.com or 813-974-6622 or room 2150 H at the College of Public Health if you are:
+Please feel free to contact Ellen Kent, MPH, CPH, Coordinator for the USF Health Service Corps, at email@example.com or 813-974-6622 or room 1058 of the USF Health Shared Student Services Center, the WELL, if you are:

 A USF Health student or pre-health professional student and